Europeans United for Democracy

+Although the EUD's platform was not concerned with specific ideological matters, as it believed that such issues were best dealt with by national and regional parliaments under the democratic control of the people, the party itself was considered left-wing; David Hanley, head of the School of European Studies at Cardiff University, called it a "core statement of left-wing Euroscepticism".
+The EUD cooperated with other left-wing European parties.
+The party was committed to increasing transparency, subsidiarity, diversity and budgetary control in the European Union, wanting to limit the Union to a free-trade zone and a safeguard of social and environmentalist standards, with integration efforts being only optional and limited to the minimum.
+The EU was to be prohibited from dictating a common foreign, economic and security policy to all members, and elements of membership were to be elective, with member states able to choose to participate in the free-trade zone only, without partaking in other elements of the European Union.

 In 2009, four of its affiliated MEPs were members of the Independence and Democracy group in the European Parliament.
 Also, two affiliated MEPs - Roger Helmer and Daniel Hannan, both British Conservatives - sat as independents.
 Hannan left EUD in October 2009 to join the newly formed Alliance of European Conservatives and Reformists, while Helmer defected from the British Conservatives to British party UKIP.
 From 2010 to 2014 EUD had one member in the European Parliament: Rina Ronja Kari (replaced Søren Søndergaard 5 February 2014), who sits as an associate member of the European United Left/Nordic Green Left Group.
 In the 2014 European Parliament elections two EUD members Rina Ronja Kari and Iveta Grigule were elected.

 Ten members of national and regional parliaments from ten countries were also members of the EUD (as of 2014).